 Clerk Amanda Gonzalez, Jefferson County Clerk & Recorder

-Kyle Giddings, Civic Engagement Coordinator, Colorado Criminal Justice Reform Coalition
+Kyle Giddings, Deputy Director, Colorado Criminal Justice Reform Coalition

 • How Colorado became the first state in the US to require in-person voting options in jails and how it’s changed lives